mpwillson/fcgi/README.md

 ## Configuration

+The FCGI server is configured through a Janet script.
+The server first looks for a file in the same directory as server.janet, called 'config-`hostname`.janet.
+If the file is not found, config.janet is loaded.
+Failure to find a configuration file will cause the server to terminate.

-The FCGI server is configured by the file config.janet, a Janet script.
-The server offers the following configuration capabilities.
-All must be defined.
+The FCGI server offers the following configuration capabilities.
+All configuration elements  must be defined.

 ### socket-file